huseyinyilmaz/django-numerics/doc/source/index.rst

 Here is the explanation of all arguments.

 1) **name**: name of the endpoint.
 This will be used as an identifier for you endpoint.
 Make sure that it is unique.
 If you try to register multiple endpoints with the same name latter ones will be ignored.
-2) **func, args, kwargs**: Those should be your endpoint function and its arguments.
+2) **func, args, kwargs**: Your endpoint function and its arguments.
 Your endpoint function will be called as following.

 .. code-block:: python

    endpoint_response = func(user, *args, **kwargs)

-So normally your endpoint function will be a normal function that takes a django user as an argument and returns a response objects that is instance of one of widget responses from djangonumerics.responses.
-But you can provide extra arguments from args and kwargs variables.
+So your endpoint function will be a normal function that takes a django user as an argument and returns a response object that is instance of one of widget responses from djangonumerics.responses.
+But you can provide extra arguments with args and kwargs variables.

 3) **response_type**: This is a response type of endpoint function.
 Every endpoint will be formated for certain widget.
 So response type of the endpoints should stay same at all times.
 This value should be one of the response classes in djangonumerics.responses module.
 Chose the response type for widget that you will use this endpoint with.
 4) **cache_timeout**: Normally endpoint function will be called for every request.
 But you can cache the endpoint response for any period of time.
 By default caching is disabled.